-California students will be required to receive the COVID-19 vaccine to attend school once the vaccines have received full approval by the Federal Food and Drug Administration (FDA), Gov. Gavin Newsom announced on Oct 1.
+California students will be required to receive the COVID-19 vaccine to attend school once the vaccines have received full approval by the U.S. Food and Drug Administration (FDA), Gov. Gavin Newsom announced on Oct 1.

-The government has fully approved the COVID-19 vaccine for individuals ages 16 and older, meaning all upper-class high school students will need to be fully vaccinated to attend both public and private schools.
+Federal drug regulators have already approved the COVID-19 vaccine for individuals ages 16 and older, meaning all upper-class high school students will need to be fully vaccinated to attend both public and private schools.

 Only an emergency authorization has been granted for anyone 12 to 15.
 When the FDA approves the vaccine for that age group, students in seventh grade and up also be required to get vaccinated.
 The requirement is foreseen to be implemented in the next term, either Jan.
 1 or July 1 of 2022.

 “What we are announcing here today, a statewide requirement for in-person instruction for all of our children to add to a well-established list that currently includes ten vaccinations and well-established rules and regulations that have been advanced by the legislator for decades.
 To add to that list, the vaccination for COVID-19, we intend to do that once the FDA has fully approved the vaccine which will give us time to work with districts,” Newsom said during an Oct.
 1 press conference.